OCIPOC/courses-and-books/python-data-structures/book/text-processing.md

     else:
         return fb(n-1) + fb(n-2)
 ```
 For fib5 the subproblem fb2 will be recalculated three times.
 The runtime complexity of such a solution is O(2^n).
-By using Dynamic Programming, we can avoid recalculating.
+By using Dynamic Programming, we can optimize the solution.
+We can apply dynamic programming if the problem has the following properties:
+- Simple subproblems: we can break the global problems into subproblems
+- Subproblem optimization: the optimal solution to the global problem is a composition of the optimal subproblems solutions
+- Subproblem overlap: Optimal solutions to subproblems can overlap

 Here are four steps to deal with Dynamic Programming
 - Design a recursive solution - [Top-Down](https://en.wikipedia.org/wiki/Top-down_and_bottom-up_design)
 - Identify overlapping subproblems
 - Use [memoization](https://en.wikipedia.org/wiki/Memoization) technique